santuhazra1/__DL-Portfolio__/README.md

 ## Please find the below project details:
 <hr/>

+### End 2 End Image Classification Framework

+Using pytorch to build a Image Classification Framework to train any kind of Custom Images and as well as CIFAR10 Data.
+To see the code go [here](01%20-%20E2E%20Image%20Classification%20Framework).

 ### Face Alignment and Face Swap

 Using dlib to build a face alignment and a face swap model and deploying it on AWS Lambda.
 To see the code go [here](03%20-%20Face%20Recognition%20Part%201).